Here are some technical details about how New Relic distributed tracing works:

-For example: if the previous minute had 100 transactions, the agent would anticipate a similar number of transactions and select 1 out of every 10 transactions to be traced.
+For example, if the previous minute had 100 transactions, the agent would anticipate a similar number of transactions and select 1 out of every 10 transactions to be traced.

-- Agent span limits and sampling
+- Language agents: limits and sampling

 In many distributed systems, the average microservice may generate 10 to 20 spans per request.
 In those cases, the agent span limit can accommodate all spans chosen, and that service will have full detail in a trace.